- Human Rights Promotion and Human Resources Development

 Toray Global HR Management ("G-HRM") Fundamental Policy

-Toray Group established its Global HR Management ("G-HRM") Fundamental Policy in November 2011, with the goal of managing human resources from a common perspective shared by the entire Group, thereby surmounting differences between countries, regions, cultures, customs, and individual companies.
+Toray Group established its Global HR Management ("G-HRM") Fundamental Policy, with the goal of managing human resources from a common perspective shared by the entire Group, thereby surmounting differences between countries, regions, cultures, customs, and individual companies.

 Under the policy, Toray Group practices a united approach to human resources management of each group company.